jetbrains-academy/Functional_Programming_Scala/Immutability/A View/task.md

 It avoids unnecessary calculations and is thus more efficient in this scenario.

 To learn more about methods of Scala View, read its [documentation](https://www.scala-lang.org/api/current/scala/collection/View.html).

+### Exercise

+Consider a simplified log message: it is a comma-separated string, where the first substring before `,` specifies its severity, the second substring is the numerical error code, and the last is the message itself.
+Implement the function `findLogMessage` which searches for the first log message with the given `severity` and `errorCode` in a list.
+The list is assumed to be large, thus use `view` to avoid constructing intermediate data structures.